 A classic area to study in Spanish class is how to describe people.
 The sad thing is that often the focus is very narrow.
 Rather than looking at interesting ways to talk of different character and personality traits, more often than not you’re just taught how to describe a few physical characteristics.

 The result is that you, as the student, can only ever provide a highly superficial explanation of how somebody is.
 You can say that they are tall, thin, have blue eyes, and so on, but can’t even hint at what they are really like as a person.
 And you certainly can’t do much to inject humour into any such descriptions.

 Colombians are significantly more imaginative in their discussions of other people and have a perfectly crafted word that neatly sums up near enough any physical characteristic or character trait that you can imagine.

-These are the various Spanish terms that Colombians use to describe people which end in “-ón”.
+Below are a delightful selection of terms that Colombians use to describe people which end in “-ón”.
 Roughly, this is the local equivalent of English adjectives that end in “–y” (such as “showy”, “chatty”, “freaky” etc.), but is more common in the Colombian context.

 Read a few of the below and you’ll maybe understand me better.
 Many lack a precise equivalent in English, which makes them harder to get familiar with at first, but all the more satisfying when you eventually do.